On This Day In Judy Garland’s Life And Career – July 16

 Judy bounced back well enough to show up at the MGM commissary “two days after suffering from a nervous collapse” [per Hedda Hopper] for lunch with Frank Sinatra.
 Sheilah Graham went into more detail: Judy Garland … replies, in answer to my question about her health: “You all say I’m dying.
 Okeh, I’m dying.”
 In the first place, no one has said this.
 Secondly, Judy does look ill.
 And she sounded hysterical.
 But after the above outburst, she joined Frank Sinatra for lunch, and seemed as gay as anything.

 The Hopper and Graham columns noted above appeared on July 21st.
 By this point, Judy had made an unpublicized suicide attempt and was sent to Las Campanas sanitarium in Compton, California.
-That happened on either the 17th or the 18th because she left on July 19th for the Austen Riggs Center in Stockbridge, Massachusetts.
+That happened on the 17th or the 18th because she left on July 19th for the Austen Riggs Center in Stockbridge, Massachusetts.
 Judy returned to Los Angeles on August 20th.

 July 16, 1948: This is the date listed as the official general release date for Easter Parade.
 The film premiered in New York on June 30, 1948.